rot256/boxtransport/README.md

 Q : Is every Write in it's own NaCl box?

-A : No, BoxTransport attempts to combine multiple writes into a single frame. (even across diffrent goroutines)
+A : No, BoxTransport attempts to combine multiple writes into a single frame (even .Write calls from diffrent goroutines).
+If you want to create a seperate NaCl Box, you can use .WriteFrame.

 ---